cjkoepke/wp-gatsby-starter/README.md

   WP Gatsby Starter
 </h1>

+**NOTE: This project is retired.
+For a better experience, use this [Gatsby Starter Theme](https://github.com/cjkoepke/gatsby-theme-wp-scaffold)**

 ## Highlights

 The WP Gatsby Starter project is a quick way to get off the ground with any new WordPress website.
 It's a modern setup and so only includes certain support, though it will grow over time to support more.